 Discussing this earlier, Harimoto told me, "We are a big H and a little d."
 In honoring that big H, to preserve island life, Disney is the first resort in Hawaii to earn the LEED silver award.

-While the adults were discussing the fate of the islands, the kids noticed a nearby campfire with Uncle and Moana telling island tales.
+While the adults were discussing the fate of the islands over drinks and live music, the kids noticed a nearby fire pit with Uncle and Moana telling island tales.
 They ran to join the group sitting around the fire and learned about island folklore in the interactive presentation.

 By engaging the children's hearts through stories, we watched as Disney created the next generation of conservationists who will hopefully continue to preserve island life.